 In 2016, we generated net interest income of \$56.5 million, an increase of \$20.9 million, or 58.8%, from the net interest income we produced in 2015.
 This increase was largely due to a 33.0% increase in the average balance of interest-earning assets, coupled with a 91 basis point improvement in the average yield on interest-earning assets.
 The increase in the average balance of interest-earning assets was primarily due to loans added from the TomatoBank acquisition coupled with organic growth in SBA, commercial real estate loans and single-family residential mortgage loans during 2016.
 The increase in the average yield on interest-earning assets was primarily due to an increase in accretion income associated with purchase accounting discounts established on loans acquired in the TomatoBank acquisition.
 For the years ended December 31, 2016 and 2015, our reported net interest margin was 4.4% and 3.7%, respectively.
 Our net interest margin benefits from discount accretion on our purchased loan portfolios.
-The impact of accretion income on our net interest margin for the years ended December 31, 2016 and 2015 was to increase our reported net interest margin by 0.6%, and 0.1%, respectively.
+Our net interest margin for the years ended December 31, 2016 and 2015, excluding accretion income, would have been 3.8% and 3.6%, respectively.